Bridges of York: Scarborough Railway Bridge (1845)

-The second bridge across the Ouse was the Scarborough Railway Bridge, built in 1845 to carry the railway line between York and Scarborough (now the Scarborough branch of the North TransPennine route).
+The second bridge across the Ouse was the Scarborough Bridge, built in 1845 to carry the railway line between York and Scarborough (now the Scarborough branch of the North TransPennine route).
 Originally it had two tracks with a pedestrian path in between them.
 In 1875, the track was raised 4 feet (1.2 m) and the footpath moved to the south side.
 This bridge had a £6 million renovation in 2015 with the main decks being completely replaced.
 The narrow footpath, with steps on either side was removed in 2019 and replaced with a much wider bridge suitable for pedestrians and cyclists.
 It has created a car-free route between the railway station and the city centre and users of National Cycle Network route 65 no longer have to carry their bikes across the bridge.
 The bridge reopened to the public on 18 April 2019 with work continuing on steps and sections of ramps.